 These beautiful flowers give “The Golden State” a whole new meaning.
 In fact, the California Poppy flower is actually the state flower for California.
 You can find these flowers almost anywhere in California, as they thrive in full sun.

-This flower can grow from seed.
+The poppy flower can grow from seed.
 Give this flower around two months, and before you know it, you will have what seems like an entire sunset in one bloom.
 All it takes to grow is a bunch of sunlight and a little bit of water.
 In most places, these flowers are annuals, but can be grown as perennials in the warmest growing zones.

 Another golden favorite that might pique your interest is the marigold flower.
 There is nothing much more satisfying and beautiful than a flower that radiates sunshine!
 As one of the fast blooming flowers, after about eight weeks of growing, you can expect to see some blooms.